 Holiday Letting Price Information in Argyll and Bute

 This graph displays average prices of the holiday cottages and holiday apartments located in Argyll and Bute.
-Holiday letting prices are the highest in July (27/07 - 03/08).
+Holiday letting prices are the highest in June (29/06 - 06/07).
 On the other hand, in January you will find the cheapest prices (19/01 - 26/01).
-Prices this week are on average £90 a night.
+The average price this week is £90 a night.

 Holiday Home Availability Information in Argyll and Bute

 Check out our climate diagram to find the perfect month for your holidays.
-This year, July will have higher average temperatures.
+This year, July will have the highest average temperatures.
 However, temperatures can go lower than 2° in Argyll and Bute in January.
-The rainiest month is July while the driest month is September.
+The rainiest month is July, while the driest month is September.

 Stay on the edge of the Europe with Argyll and Bute holiday cottages

 Wide expanses of uninhabited islands contribute to the authentic Scottish atmosphere found with a holiday cottage in Argyll and Bute.
 Spot sea eagles, sample malt whiskeys and visit the castle abodes of famous Scotch clansmen.

 Although Scottish cuisine has endured snubs in the past, it's fast becoming a foodie mecca in the British Isles.
 Connoisseurs have validated the rugged eclecticism of the islands' flavours, which compliment the wildness of the landscape.

 The islands are a natural larder, rich with delicacies; from Scotland's major export, malt whiskey, to fine smoked salmon and fresh shellfish.
 Without doubt, the bastions of Scotch culinary fare are its distilleries.
 Nearby Oban's whiskey is smoky and saline.
 A number of Michelin chefs have seen the potential in Scotland's varied flavours.
 Try the Boat House or Westward.